cksystemsteaching/selfie/manuscript/logic.md

 Using the ten's complement for representing negative numbers really means that the leftmost digit represents the sign.
 In the decimal system, an even leftmost digit indicates that we are dealing with a positive number.
 Conversely, an odd leftmost digit such as the 9 in 958 means that the number is actually meant to be negative.
 This implies that with n digits and the ten's complement for negative numbers we can represent signed integers i with -10^n^/2-1 < i < 10^n^/2.
 For example, in a 3-digit system we can represent signed integers i with -501 < i < 500.
 In other words, we can still represent 1000 numbers with 3 digits but offset by 500 into the negative numbers.

 Now back to bit strings.
 How does a computer represent negative numbers?
 The short answer: the exact same way as in the decimal system, just in binary.
 In other words, a negative number may be represented in binary by its two's complement (remember binary has base 2).
 Just like before, the two's complement of a number is computed by taking the ones' complement of that number and adding one to it.
 This time, however, computing the diminished radix complement, that is, the ones' complement is particularly easy.
-It is done by simply inverting the bits.
+It is done by simply inverting the bits using Boolean negation.

 X> Let us assume that we are still dealing with bytes, that is, 8 bits for each number.
 We are interested in computing 127-85 where both numbers are represented in binary.
 X>